Unified Robust Boosting: Applications

-A binary classification problem was proposed by \citet{long2010random}.
-Response variable $y$ is randomly chosen to be -1 or +1 with equal probability.
-We randomly generate symbols A, B and C with probability 0.25, 0.25 and 0.5, respectively.
-The predictor vector $\vec x$ with 21 elements is generated as follows.
-If A is obtained, $x_j=y, j=1, ..., 21$.
-If B is generated, $x_j=y, i=1, ..., 11, x_j=-y, j=12, ..., 21$.
-If C is generated, $x_j=y$, where $j$ is randomly chosen from 5 out of 1-11, and 6 out of 12-21.
-For the remaining $j \in (1, 21)$, $x_j=-y$.
-We generate training data $n=400$ and test data $n=200$.
+A binary classification problem, as proposed by \citet{long2010random}, involves a response variable \(y\) randomly chosen to be -1 or +1 with equal probability.
+Symbols A, B, and C are randomly generated with probabilities 0.25, 0.25, and 0.5, respectively.
+The predictor vector \(\vec x\) with 21 elements is generated as follows: if A is obtained, \(x_j=y\) for \(j=1, ..., 21\).
+If B is generated, \(x_j=y\) for \(j=1, ..., 11\), and \(x_j=-y\) for \(j=12, ..., 21\).
+If C is generated, \(x_j=y\), where \(j\) is randomly chosen from the range of 1 to 11 with a selection of 5 elements, and from the range of 12 to 21 with a selection of 6 elements.
+For the remaining \(j \in \{1, 2, 3, ..., 21\}\), \(x_j=-y\).
+The training data is generated with \(n=400\) samples, and the test data with \(n=200\) samples.

-We fit a robust logistic boosting model with concave component \code{acave}, where the maximum depth of a tree is 5.
-Other concave components in Table~\ref{tab:gs} can be applied similarly.
+We fit a robust logistic boosting model with the concave component \code{acave}, setting the maximum depth of a tree to 5.
+With a large parameter \(\theta=100\), the robustness weights are very close to \(1\) as shown below.